Carving in the 17th Century Style with Peter Follansbee

 Join well known Massachusetts woodcarver, Peter Follansbee for this unique hands on class.
 In this two-day course, students will learn the steps and processes used to recreate carving patterns from seventeenth-century furniture of England and New England.
 Starting with a single gouge and mallet, we will focus on technique and posture.
 Also considered are proportions, spacing and the relationship between background and foreground in establishing the pattern/design.
 Each successive practice pattern builds upon the previous example, adding more tools and concepts.
 We will incorporate hand-pressure, mallet work, and the use of the V-tool in outlining designs.
 A compass, awl and marking gauge are used to layout the geometric basis for each pattern, but freehand work is included in each a well.
 A range of designs will be covered, all drawn from surviving examples studied in museum and private collections.

 A segment of the course will be devoted to a pattern Follansbee calls an “S-scroll” and multiple versions of it will be explored.
 Students will learn ways to combine and contrast these patterns, adapting them for use as furniture accents.
 Some designs are applicable as narrow framing parts, others as wider panel designs in joined furniture.
 V-tool work, gouge work and shaping and modeling surfaces all will be addressed.
 Background punches will create a textured surface, offsetting the smooth texture of the original planed panels.
 Various shop-made punches highlight the carved designs.
 Painted backgrounds will be exhibited and discussed, but will fall outside the scope of this weekend workshop.
 The final project in the class will be a panel design utilizing many of the techniques shown in the initial exercises.
-This is the first in a series of classes we will be doing with Peter this year.
+This is a great introduction to the weeklong 17th century box class that we will be doing with Peter October 12 - 16.
 So if you are interested in this distinctive type of furniture and carving style then don’t miss this opportunity to work with one of the leading people in this field.
 Tuition: $295.00 plus materials